 All so suddenly, she found herself a single mother, living on a very meager and poverty income, and in cold winters staying for long hours in heated coffee shops with her baby, and writing what would be the first of the Harry Potter stories.

 Today, Rowling is the second wealthiest woman in the United Kingdom, next to Queen Elizabeth.
 Keep in mind that the first Potter novel faced rejection by twelve publishers.
-Finally, a publisher provided her with a small advance of 1,500 pounds with only 1,000 copies of a first printing.
+Finally, a publisher-provided her with a small advance of 1,500 pounds with only 1,000 copies of the first printing.

 Rowling reminded the Harvard graduates: “Failure was not fun!”
 But it helped strip away the inessentials and reveal that life can be difficult, complicated, and beyond one’s total control.

-“Every day, I saw more evidences about the evils humankind will inflict on their fellow human beings, to gain or maintain power.
-I began to have nightmares, literal nightmares, about some of the things I saw, heard and read.
-And yet I also learned more about human goodness at Amnesty International than I had ever known.”
+“Every day, I saw more evidence about the evils humankind will inflict on their fellow human beings, to gain or maintain power.
+I began to have nightmares, literal nightmares, about some of the things I saw, heard, and read.
+And yet, I also learned more about human goodness at Amnesty International than I had ever known.”